 Cinemark built the Movies 10 as a second-run or "dollar" house, hoping to fill the niche between first-run movies and home video.
+Their Provo discount theater consistently brings in the most gross revenue of any of Cinemark's 150 locations across the country.
 "People are going to go see the three or four big movies of the year, the 'Batmans' for example," said Lynn Norton, Cinemark's director of marketing.
 "We are trying to get them back in the habit of seeing movies in theaters regularly.
 Families are getting priced out.
 Parents with four or five children have quit going to the movies."

 1. "Dollar Complex Makes Cinemark New Utah Leader in Movie Screens", Salt Lake Tribune, 27 March 1992

 2. "Cinemark USA Opens 10-Plex in Sugar House Shopping Center", Deseret News, 27 March 1992, page W6

 5. “Cinemark's Luxury Loungers”, cinemark.com, retrieved December 2014

 6. "Cinemark Announces Plans to Remodel 16-Screen Movie Theatre in Huber Heights, Ohio", Cinemark USA, 1 October 2014